paulspective/bug-hunter-quiz/README.md

 # 🕵‍♂ Bug Hunter Quiz App
 Step into the shoes of a dev detective.
 Each clue is a bug.
 Can you crack the case?

-# 🕵‍♂ Bug Hunter Quiz App
-Step into the shoes of a dev detective.
-Each clue is a bug.
-Can you crack the case?

 ---